Teacher recruitment scam: HC extends stay on single- bench order summoning Bengal minister to appear before CBI | Law-Order

 The panel has already submitted its report on the probe into Group-D appointments.

-The bench directed that the stay granted by it on an order of Justice Abhijit Gangopadhyay that asked Partha Chatterjee to appear before the CBI by Tuesday evening will continue for four weeks from Wednesday.
+The bench directed that the stay granted by it on an order of Justice Abhijit Gangopadhyay that asked Partha Chatterjee, who is at present holding the portfolios of parliamentary affairs, industry and commerce, to appear before the CBI by Tuesday evening, will continue for five weeks from Wednesday.

 Chatterjee was the state education minister when the alleged appointments were made.